enyojs/enyo-docs/README.md

 ##### Incorporated Technologies

-Execute `npm install` and then `bower install` to install these additional requirements:
+Execute `npm install` and then `bower install` in the *enyo-docs* directory to install these additional requirements:

 - [JSdoc3](http://usejsdoc.org) - The backbone of our documentation syntax and parser/generator
 - [Nunjucks](http://mozilla.github.io/nunjucks/) - The templating engine used to generate static HTML content